Brunni132/vdp16-samples/README.md

 # Using graphics and converting data
 The VDP-16 comes bundled with a "packer" application.
 It can either be ran by `npm run pack-gfx` or by launching `packer.exe`.

+The editor acts as the packer by allowing you to directly edit the data (so if you use the editor, you don't need to worry about the packer).

 The packer works with images (PNG) and Tiled (tmx) tilemap files.
 It also has a script called `packer-main.js` which must be inside the `gfx/` directory.
 This script tells the packer which graphics to include, in which palette.
 The graphics are then converted, indexed and written to the corresponding external graphics data files (`build/sprites.png`, `build/maps.png` and `build/palettes.png`).